 A history of past ectopic pregnancy, sexually transmitted infections, smoking and fallopian tube surgery increases risk of ectopic pregnancy.

-Symptoms including diarrhoea, vomiting, bowel pain and/or referred shoulder tip pain (due to internal bleeding irritating the phrenic nerve) make the diagnosis more likely.
+ymptoms including diarrhoea, vomiting, bowel pain and/or referred shoulder tip pain (caused by internal bleeding irritating the phrenic nerve) make the diagnosis more likely.
 In women not known to be pregnant, with a delayed period and bleeding that is different from a normal period (heavier or lighter and often darker) an ectopic pregnancy should be considered.

 Clinical suspicion should be aroused with presenting symptoms including epigastric pain, severe headaches, new onset visual problems or sudden onset oedematous swelling.

-Nausea and vomiting are common in pregnancy, affecting up to ninety percent of pregnant women and usually requiring advice and reassurance, although thirty-five percent of these women may require anti-emetic medication.
+Nausea and vomiting are common in pregnancy, affecting up to 90% of pregnant women and usually requiring advice and reassurance, although 35% of these women may require anti-emetic medication such as cyclizine.

-The severe intractable nausea and vomiting of hyperemesis gravidarum, usually between eight and twelve weeks, affects up to 2% of pregnant women, leading to fluid and electrolyte disturbance and marked ketonuria – an indicator for admission for fluid support.
+The severe intractable nausea and vomiting of hyperemesis gravidarum (HG), usually between eight and twelve weeks, affects up to 2% of pregnant women.
+HG can lead to fluid and electrolyte disturbance and marked ketonuria – an indicator for admission for fluid support.

 - Ruptured waters with protrusion of umbilical cord from the vagina or sensation of something in the vagina